andrastantos/the_d_machine/docs/current_source.md

 For this to work, the core needs to have a "square" hysteresis curve, in other words, it needs to be a pretty good permanent magnet.

 These windings that I was talking about are the simplest possible: a wire threaded through the hole in the core.
 They are single-turn windings.
-For this reason, they are not really called windings, just wires.
+For this reason, they are not really called windings, just lines.

-The square hysteresis curve allows for a trick in addressing: instead of using just one wire to send the read or write current through, we use two: an X and a Y wire and we organize the cores into a square matrix.
+The square hysteresis curve allows for a trick in addressing: instead of using just one line to send the read or write current through, we use two: an X and a Y line and we organize the cores into a square matrix.
 Each of the X and Y currents only carry half of the current (called half-current) needed to flip the magnetization of the cores.
-Since X and Y wires intersect only on a single core (more on this later), only one core will see this full current applied.
-A full row and a full column will see half the current, but that doesn't change (much) the magnetization of the core due to the square hysteresis curve.
+Since a pair of X and Y lines intersect only in a single core (in single-bit memories at least), only one core will see this full current applied.
+A full row and a full column will see half the current, but that's not enough to flip the magnetization of the core.

-So, we can select a single core by directing half-currents to one each of the many X and Y wires.
-Cool.

-We read the memory by sending half-currents in one direction through the X and Y wires.
-These set the magnetic field of the selected core to '0' and induce a voltage spike (about 40mV) on the sense wire, if it wasn't '0' already.

-Write is achieved by applying a half-currents in the opposite direction through the X and Y wires, flipping the core in the intersection to the '1' state.
-Of course, if we try to write a '0' we can simply not do anything.
-As you saw in the previous sentence, reads are destructive: they clear the bits to '0'.
-So if we precede every write with a read, we can simply write '1' if needed and nothing if we're fine with the '0' content the read left behind.

-Things get more complicated in multi-bit memories: these have one such matrix for each bit-plane, but their X and Y wires are connected in series.
-This suddenly means that any X and Y wire has (in a 16-bit memory) 16 intersection points.
-That is fine for reads: we just need individual sense wires for each bit-plane, but what about writes?
-How do we prevent all selected bits in the bit-planes to flip to '1'?
-THe answer is an 'inhibit' current.
-This is sent in the sense wire (at least in my memory) in the opposite direction of the write current.
-It's amplitude is also a half-current and it cancels out one of the select currents; lowering the total to below the flip current threshold for the given bit-plane.

-In essence:

-1. We need a way to drive a 'half-current' into any of the X wires (128 in my case) in either direction for reads and writes
-2. We need a way to drive a 'half-current' into any of the Y wires (128 in my case) in either direction for reads and writes
-3. We need a way to drive a 'half-current' into any of the sense/inhibit wires (16 in my case) in one particular direction during writes
+For this scheme to work, we need current sources that can generate the requisite X and Y currents.
+We also need switches to direct the current to the right lines of course.
+Finally, since we're dealing with multi-bit memories, we also need current a current source to energize the inhibit lines during writes if we want to avoid overwriting a zero with a one.

+In this chapter I'm going to introduce

 For the topic at hand, we need current sources that can source this magical 'half-current'.
 This is documented to be 410mA for memory have.Life isn't that simple though.
 Ever.
 Among the many complications is that the 'half-current' is temperature dependent.